Quick answer

 If you are starting a new plan in Irvine or Orange County, CLUB DEXA can help you use DEXA scans as a simple baseline-and-recheck system.
 Start with a first scan, follow the plan long enough to create a meaningful trend, then compare fat mass, lean mass, and body fat percentage at the follow-up.

-Confirmed founding members lock in $49 standard DEXA body composition scans for life before booking opens.
+Confirmed Founding Members lock in $49 standard DEXA body composition scans for life before booking opens, subject to additional terms.
 Expected regular pricing after launch starts at $89 per standard scan.
-There is no payment today, and email confirmation is required before founding member pricing is treated as locked.
+There is no payment today, and email confirmation is required before Founding Member pricing is treated as locked.

 Sources and further reading